Databykelly/Cyclistic-Bike-Share-Analysis/README.md

 # Cyclist Bike Share Analysis

-Data analysis of Cyclistic bike-share usage to understand how casual members and annual members use the service differently.
+Data analysis of Cyclistic bike share usage to understand how casual riders and annual members use the service differently during Q1 in 2019 and 2020

 ## Business Problem